 Fish and omega-3 fatty acids; the bottom line

 The role of fish in the diet continues to be a topic of scientific study and debate.
-So, do humans need to eat fish for health?
+So, do humans need to eat fish for good health?

 Do I need to eat fish to be healthy?